Quick answer

 Before diving into more complex troubleshooting, perform these quick checks:

 - Temperature Check: Ensure the battery is at a safe operating temperature.
 If it feels hot, let it cool down for at least 30 minutes before attempting to charge.
+If it's cold, let it warm to room temperature.

 - Visual Inspection: Examine the battery for any signs of damage, such as swelling, corrosion, or punctures.
 Damaged batteries should not be used.